 The Dairy Glen reservable group campsite is available for overnight camping through the Park District's Reservations office.
 Call 1-888-EBPARKS or 1-888-327-2757 (press option 2, then 1) for reservations.
 All reservations must be made at least 14 days in advance.

 Hikes through Coyote Hills afford scenic vistas of San Francisco Bay and surrounding areas of Southern Alameda County.
 Ramble 'round a marsh or climb to the top of Red Hill to catch the breeze.
 For detailed information on trail lengths and terrain, see the park map or talk with staff in the visitor center.
 Other attractions of interest include the Marsh Boardwalk and the 3.5-mile Bayview Trail, a paved loop trail for hiking and bicycle riding.
 There are wonderful scenic views of San Francisco Bay and the peninsula hills to the west from the park's hilltops.

 Bike riders may take the 3.5-mile paved Bayview Trail within the park.
 Bayview connects with 12 additional miles of trail along the south levee of the Alameda Creek Trail, and to the Don Edwards San Francisco Bay National Wildlife Refuge.

-Click here for public transit information or call 511 (TDD/TTY: 1-800-448-9790) to confirm transit information.
+Public transit information or call 511 (TDD (hearing impaired line)/TTY: 1-800-448-9790) to confirm transit information.